mvmjacobs/challenge-one-api/README.md

 # Challenge One API
-Restful JSON API using neDB and Node.js.
+Restful JSON API using neDB, Express and Node.js.

 ## Quick Start
 ```